stq4626/STQ-Website/README.md

   <p class="video-title">
     Welcome to Al-Istiqama Group
-    welcome you to its Official website,
+    welcome you to its Official website;
-    New Website SOON!
   </p>

 <header>